divyapnair/postman-api-testing/README.md

-# Postman API Testing Sample – ReqRes API
+# Postman-CRUD-API-Test-Suite – ReqRes API

 This project demonstrates API testing using Postman.
 It covers CRUD operations and includes validations such as status codes, schemas, response time checks, and data validations.